ayvacs/Proton/docs/index.md

 }
 ```

-For more about applying connections see [Apply connection to new instance](/apply-connection).

-Furthermore, Special Properties to easily, nonverbosely add functionality to your instances.
+Furthermore, use Special Properties to easily, nonverbosely add functionality to your instances.
 For example, use the `Children` Special Property to parents the given instance(s) to the new instance:

 ```lua
 new "ClassName" {